sourcegraph/careers/job-descriptions/account-executive.md

 ## Why this role is special

 You'll be our first salesperson for the most lucrative and important opportunity in the enterprise: helping companies transform their software development processes.
-Uber, Lyft, Yelp, and other great enterprises have transformed their software development processes, with thousands of users internally each day.
+Uber, Lyft, Yelp, and other great enterprises have transformed their software development processes using Sourcegraph, with thousands of users internally each day.
 You'll help define our sales processes from the ground floor.

 ## What you'll do